Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Resources for Children during Deployment

 Children are especially vulnerable when separated from parents due to deployments.
-Their unique developmental perspective and limited life experience put them at a heightened risk for emotional distress during the separation period.
-Information and resources are available to help military children deal with deployments; MFLCs are dedicated to working with the Child and Youth Services program.
-Schools on- and off-post have MFLCs embedded to help military children cope with deployments.
-Sesame Workshops (“Elmo and Friends, Talk, Listen, Connect: Deployments, Homecoming, Changes”) help military families and young children cope with challenges of multiple deployments and combat-related injuries.
-Playgroups with the Family Advocacy New Parent Support Program offer opportunities for children to participate in hands-on activities, and offer a safe space for children to connect and a place for moms to network and support each other.
+Their unique developmental perspective and limited life experience puts them at a heightened risk for emotional distress during the separation period.
+Information and resources are available to help military children deal with deployments.
+MFLCs are dedicated to working with the Child and Youth Services program.
+Schools on and off post have MFLCs embedded to help military children cope with deployments.
+Sesame Workshops (“Sesame Street’s Talk, Listen, Connect: Deployments, Homecomings, Changes”) help military families and young children cope with challenges of multiple deployments and combat-related injuries.
+Playgroups with the ACS Family Advocacy New Parent Support Program offer opportunities for children to participate in hands-on activities and offer a safe space for children to connect and a place for parents to network and support each other.

-Chaplain Family Life Center
+Chaplain Family Life Counseling Center (CFLCC)

 ACS Outreach Program